 Small, white mushrooms, sautéed, grilled, or added to soups.

-Example: “I added button mushroom to the stir-fry.”
+Example: “I added button mushrooms to the stir-fry.”

 Shiitake Mushroom